 Why aren’t Your SEO Efforts Producing ROI

-Search engine optimization is a good investment for most companies because when done correctly and well, it brings in a steady stream of leads that convert to clients.
+Search engine optimization is a good investment for most companies because it brings in a steady stream of leads that convert to clients when done correctly and well.
 It works for you 24/7, whereas PPC advertising stops working the second you stop paying for it.
 But, a lot of SEO efforts aren’t what you expect them to be – and if your SEO isn’t producing the return on investment you’d hoped for, there are several reasons why that could be the case.
 Let’s take a closer look at five of the most common reasons you’re not getting the most of your SEO campaigns.

 Your Expectations are Off

-SEO takes skill, expertise, and most importantly time and effort.
-It’s unreasonable to expect the average campaign to produce results before it hits the four to six month mark, and that’s after a great deal of research and making adjustments along the way.
+SEO takes skill, expertise, and, most importantly, time and effort.
+It’s unreasonable to expect the average campaign to produce results before it hits the four to the six-month mark, and that’s after a great deal of research and make adjustments along the way.
 Every SEO campaign is different, but a good standard SEO campaign flow generally looks like this:

 - Month one: Research and discovery